ionic-team/ionic-site/docs/v2/getting-started/tutorial/project-structure/index.md

   Improve this doc
 </a>

 Let's walk through the anatomy of an Ionic 2 app.
 Inside of the folder that was created, we have a typical [Cordova](/docs/what-is/#cordova) project structure where we can install native plugins, and create platform-specific project files.
-The bulk of our application lives inside the `www` folder, and so we are going to spend most of our time there.
+The bulk of our application lives inside the `app` folder, and so we are going to spend most of our time there.

 <h3 class="file-title">www/index.html</h3>